 Flapjacks are perfect for taking to work, school or having a snack with a cuppa!
 You can use any of the dried fruit and nuts you like.
-This version is slightly lighter than normal, with a bit less butter and syrup, so it's great for families.
+This version is slightly more healthy than normal, with a bit less butter and syrup, so it's great for families.

 Preheat the oven to 200C/180C Fan/Gas 6.
 Lightly oil a shallow 20cm/8in loose-based square cake tin and line the base and sides of the tin with baking parchment.